-Swiss data privacy laws do not generally apply outside of Switzerland (no extraterritorial application as provided for in EU data privacy law).
-However, they do apply to any natural or legal person who processes personal data, if the processing takes effect in Switzerland (e.g. if personal data is collected or stored in Switzerland or the fintech firm offers products or services to data subjects in Switzerland).
+Swiss data privacy laws apply to any natural or legal person who processes personal data, if the processing takes effect in Switzerland or impacts individuals in Switzerland, respectively (e.g. if personal data is collected or stored in Switzerland or the fintech firm offers products or services to data subjects in Switzerland).
 Therefore, the activity of processing of personal data on equipment located in Switzerland is, in principle, within the scope of the DPA (see question 4.1).
 This is particularly relevant for foreign fintech firms that are processing personal data in Switzerland through branch offices or third-party service providers.

-The DPA prohibits a disclosure (transfer) of personal data abroad if such a transfer could seriously endanger the privacy of the data subjects concerned.
+The DPA prohibits international data transfers if such a transfer could seriously endanger the privacy of the data subjects concerned.
 This could be the case particularly if personal data is disclosed to a country where the local legislation does not guarantee an adequate protection of personal data, e.g. the U.S., India or China.
 The Commissioner has published a (non-binding) list of countries that provide for an adequate level of data protection.
 Under the revised DPA, the Federal Council will issue binding adequacy decisions, similar to the European Commission under the GDPR.
 In particular, all EU Member States are deemed to meet the requirement of adequate data protection rules for the processing of personal data of individuals but not for the processing of personal data of legal persons.
 If personal data is disclosed to a company in a country that does not provide an adequate level of data protection, other measures must be implemented to justify such a transfer.

 An important means to secure adequate protection for transfers to other countries is the use of standard contractual clauses ("SCCs") for the transfer of personal data to third countries issued by the European Commission, adapted to Swiss law requirements, or other contractual clauses explicitly recognised by the Commissioner.
 In June 2021, the European Commission published the revised SCCs, which were recognised by the Commissioner for Switzerland some weeks later.
-Swiss companies currently relying on SCCs to transfer personal data abroad will need to adopt the new SCC by 31 December 2022 at the latest.
-Before signing the new SCCs, however, Swiss companies need to assess on a case-by-case basis whether the SCCs are actually suitable for ensuring appropriate protection of the transferred personal data or whether supplementary measures need to be in place in addition to the SCCs (a so-called "data transfer impact assessment").
+Before signing these new SCCs, Swiss companies need to implement the requirements published by the Commissioner (e.g. in a Swiss appendix) and they need to assess on a case-by-case basis whether the SCCs are actually suitable for ensuring appropriate protection of the transferred personal data or whether supplementary measures need to be in place in addition to the SCCs (a so-called "data transfer impact assessment").
 In particular, Swiss companies exporting data need to evaluate on a case-by-case basis whether the laws in the receiving country relating to lawful data access by foreign public authorities (e.g. for national security or criminal investigation purposes) and data subject rights are compatible with Swiss data protection law and Swiss constitutional principles.